andypiper/repo-landscape/create-repo-landscape.md

 # Create your repo landscape

-This instruction will describe the feature and guide you on how to use this repo template to create your own repository landscape.
+This repository was cloned from the template described in this document.
+However, the original `generate_content.sh` script has been rewritten and renamed to `generate_landscape.sh` to resolve some issues and better suit my personal use case.
+The remainder of this guide refers to the original template project.

 ## Key Features 🚀